arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 # Let's code
-## Generators
+## Anatomy of a property test
-Since we want Generators to be composable, rather than defining them as functions generating random values.<br/>
-Instead, they are wrappers of polymorphic functions taking
+Since Generators are meant to be composable, rather than having them as simple functions emitting random values, they are defined as wrappers of polymorphic functions taking a couple of inputs:

 * a random generator source
 * a size parameter